HariniS165/201001026_GUVI_TASK/README.md

-# 201001026_Simple register,login and update profile
+# Simple register,login and update profile
 Task:Developers
 Problem Statement :
 Create a signup page where a user can register, a login page to